GoogleCloudPlatform/community/tutorials/backing-up-google-workspace-data-to-google-cloud-storage/index.md

 From the HISTORY page in the CubeBackup web console, you can access detailed status information about each backup and restore operation.

 * On the **HISTORY** > **Backup** page, all backup records are listed in chronological order.
 The backup status, time duration, error count, and data size are displayed for each backup.
-Click on a backup entry, and you will be directed to a page with detailed backup statistics for each user and each shared drive.
+Click on a backup entry, and you will be directed to a page with detailed backup statistics for each user and each Shared drive.

 * On the **HISTORY** > **Restore** page, all restore records are listed in chronological order, from which you can view the restore operator, description, status, time duration, data size, and other useful information.
 Click the number in the Files column to open a list of restored files/messages/contacts/calendar events.
 If there were any errors, you can click the number in the Errors column to see a detailed error report.

 * On the **HISTORY** > **Export** page, all export records are listed in chronological order.
 The information on the Export page is similar to the Restore page, except that you can also download the exported zip file from here.

 CubeBackup also keeps detailed log files containing all backup and restore operations, error messages, and web dashboard access records.
-These log files are located in the *<installation directory>/log* directory.
+These log files are located in the *\<installation directoryi\>/log* directory.

 ## Cleaning up

-If you have only used this tutorial for testing purposes, to avoid incurring charges to your Google Cloud account for the resources used in this tutorial, you can delete the project.
+If you have only used this tutorial for testing purposes, you can delete the project to avoid incurring charges to your Google Cloud account for the resources used in this tutorial.

 Deleting a project has the following consequences: